-Parents of slain toddlers ask for positive thoughts
+Parents of slain children ask for positive thoughts

 "We thought about it, and we realized that we're going to handle this the way we've handled everything," said Marina Krim, who is expected to testify in the upcoming trial.
 "We're going to focus on the positive and the goodness that has come out of all of this."

-She asked that when the family is on the news, or comes up in conversation as the trial progresses that people instead talk about their nonprofit and the work its doing to help give kids time to be creative.
+She asked that when the family is on the news, or comes up in conversation as the trial progresses that people instead talk about their nonprofit and the work it's doing to help give children time to be creative.

 "This is the legacy of Lulu and Leo, and this is what matters, so this is how you can help us," Marina Krim said.